 Boy & Girl Combo Packages $495

 We offer a couple of combination packages that allow us to use the ornate elements of your wedding dress while also being appropriate for a boy to wear.
 Our Custom Gown & Romper Combo ($495) is our most popular option.
-It includes a girl’s gown, a boy’s romper and your choice of one head piece (Unisex bonnet, girl’s bonnet, boy’s cap or girl’s headband) Most standard long wedding dresses have enough fabric to get a gown and a romper so this gives a complete heirloom ensemble for generations.
+It includes both a girl’s gown and a boy’s romper at a substantial savings compared to purchasing them individually.
+Most standard long wedding dresses have enough fabric to get a gown and a romper so this gives a complete heirloom ensemble for generations.

-Our Gown with Overlay ($495) or Gown with Robe ($495) combos include a unisex gown with a removable ornate robe or translucent/lace overlay and your choice of head piece.
+Our Gown with Overlay ($495) or Gown with Robe ($495) combos include a unisex gown with a removable ornate robe or translucent/lace overlay.
 This option allows us to use any lace or bead work in the overlay/robe and gives you the option of using the gown with the over piece or without it.
 We try to work the best of the wedding dress into each piece.
 Click on the Samples button to see examples of combos we’ve made:

 If you only want one garment made and want to be able to use it for either a boy or a girl but also want to be able to use the ornamentation from your wedding dress, then a ceremonial robe is the way to go.
 Our robe is usually lined and has a ribbon tie.
 It can go over any gown or romper you may already have as well.
 These photos are examples of what each overall style can look like.